Guide

 1.2.1 While there is no legal requirement for employing organisations to provide references about people who are or were in their employment, employers have a duty of care to both patients and staff to ensure that all reasonable checks are undertaken to ascertain a person’s suitability for the role.

-1.2.2 Over the years, data protection law has had a significant impact on the type of information employers are likely to agree to provide in response to a reference request.
+1.2.2 Over the years, data protection law has significantly impacted the type of information employers are likely to agree to provide in response to a reference request.
 Employers have a duty to ensure that any information they share about workers and former employees is a fair and true reflection of their performance and suitability (for example, does not include personal opinions or views which may be regarded as subjective).
 This standard outlines the minimum information employers should aim to request or provide as part of a factual employment history and/or other reference request.

 1.2.3 To comply with data protection under the General Data Protection Regulation (GDPR) 2018, employers should ensure that all workers are aware that it is the organisation’s policy to only provide factual references.